Murder of Iryna Farion

-Iryna Farion, a Ukrainian linguist, former lawmaker and nationalist politician who served as a deputy in the Verkhovna Rada from 2012 to 2014 for Svoboda, was shot dead outside her home in a suspected assassination attack on 19 July 2024.
+Iryna Farion, a Ukrainian linguist, former lawmaker and nationalist politician who served as a deputy in the Verkhovna Rada from 2012 to 2014 for Svoboda, was assassinated outside her home on 19 July 2024.
+She was 60 years old.
 Authorities arrested 18-year-old Viacheslav Zinchenko in Dnipro, nearly 900–1,000 km from Lviv.
 He had rented at least three apartments in Lviv, allegedly preparing for the crime.

 Investigators believe the murder weapon was likely a converted starter pistol that could fire 9×18 mm "sport" ammunition.

-Shooting
+Assassination

-In early July 2024, Viacheslav Zinchenko, an 18-year-old from Dnipro, allegedly traveled by intercity bus to Lviv, reportedly to avoid train stations and airports that had greater security and surveillance measures.
+In early July 2024, Viacheslav Zinchenko, an 18-year-old from Dnipro, allegedly traveled by intercity bus to Lviv.
 Upon arriving in Lviv, he is believed to have rented at least three different apartments across the city under false identities, allegedly to reduce suspicion and facilitate movement without detection.

 During the weeks leading up to the attack, Zinchenko allegedly purchased disguises, including sunglasses, a panama hat, a fake beard, gloves, and dark clothing.
 He reportedly carried pepper powder with him, possibly intended to obscure his scent and hinder tracking dogs following the assassination.

 Between approximately 16 and 18 July 2024, Zinchenko was seen conducting surveillance near areas frequently visited by Iryna Farion, including her residence and locations where she typically hailed taxis.
 Witnesses reported seeing an unfamiliar individual loitering along Masaryk Street during the evenings prior to the shooting.

 On 19 July 2024, around 19:30 local time, Farion was waiting for a taxi on Tomáš Masaryk Street in Lviv when Zinchenko allegedly approached her and shot her in the temple at close range with a sports-bullet pistol, possibly a converted weapon.
 He subsequently fled on foot, discarding various items of clothing, disguises, and other evidence into separate trash containers throughout the city.
 Law enforcement later recovered a fake beard, sunglasses, hat, clothing items, pepper powder packets, and a shell casing from the area.

+Suspect

-Following the attack, Zinchenko allegedly left Lviv again by bus, avoiding train stations and airports.
+Following the assassination, Zinchenko allegedly left Lviv again by bus.
 He traveled back to Dnipro, where he went into hiding.
 On 25 July 2024, Ukrainian authorities arrested him in Dnipro after tracing his movements through bus passenger lists, CCTV footage, and mobile phone data.
 Zinchenko has reportedly denied involvement in the killing, though investigators have matched DNA traces and other evidence linking him to the crime scene.

 On 24 July 2024, the Russian group National Socialism / White Power published a manifesto of the individual who committed the murder of Farion, including a video alleged to be depicting the moment she was shot.
 The manifesto claimed that the motive behind the murder was that Farion promoted language-based hatred among ethnic Ukrainians, undermining the racial aspect of the Ukrainian nation and thus being a "racial traitor".